Sagensagen/UiTHack23/Pwn/mp3_player/README.md

 $ nc wwww.limewire.td.org.uit.no 6100
 ```

 Hint 1.
-Maybe there is a way to call to function printing the flag
+Maybe there is a way to call the function printing the flag

 Hint 2.
 Ever heard of a buffer overflow?